ChengLiangYeh/dlcv_hw3_project/README.md

 | 00002.png  | 5     |
 | ...        | ...   |

-# Submission Rules
-### Deadline
-109/12/01 (Tue.)
-02:00 AM (GMT+8)

-### Late Submission Policy
-You have a three-day delay quota for the whole semester.
-Once you have exceeded your quota, the credit of any late submission will be deducted by 30% each day.

-Note that while it is possible to continue your work in this repository after the deadline, **we will by default grade your last commit before the deadline** specified above.
-If you wish to use your quota or submit an earlier version of your repository, please contact the TAs and let them know which commit to grade.

-### Academic Honesty
--   Taking any unfair advantages over other class members (or letting anyone do so) is strictly prohibited.
-Violating university policy would result in an **F** grade for this course (**NOT** negotiable).
--   If you refer to some parts of the public code, you are required to specify the references in your report (e.g. URL to GitHub repositories).
--   You are encouraged to discuss homework assignments with your fellow class members, but you must complete the assignment by yourself.
-TAs will compare the similarity of everyone’s submission.
-Any form of cheating or plagiarism will not be tolerated and will also result in an **F** grade for students with such misconduct.

-### Submission Format
-Aside from your own Python scripts and model files, you should make sure that your submission includes *at least* the following files in the root directory of this repository:
- 1.   `hw3_<StudentID>.pdf`
-The report of your homework assignment.
-Refer to the "*Grading*" section in the slides for what you should include in the report.
-Note that you should replace `<StudentID>` with your student ID, **NOT** your GitHub username.
+## Others
- 2.   `hw3_p1.sh`
+ 1.   `hw3_p1.sh`
 The shell script file for running your VAE model.
-This script takes as input a path and should output your generated image in problem 1-4 in the given path.
- 3.   `hw3_p2.sh`
+ 2.   `hw3_p2.sh`
 The shell script file for running your GAN model.
-This script takes as input a path and should output your generated image in problem 2-2 in the given path.
- 4.   `hw3_p3.sh`
+ 3.   `hw3_p3.sh`
 The shell script file for running your DANN model.
-This script takes as input a folder containing testing images and a string indicating the target domain, and should output the predicted results in a `.csv` file.
- 5.   `hw3_p4.sh`
+ 4.   `hw3_p4.sh`
 The shell script file for running your improved UDA model.
-This script takes as input a folder containing testing images and a string indicating the target domain, and should output the predicted results in a `.csv` file.

-We will run your code in the following manner:
+ 5. Run code in the following manner:

     bash ./hw3_p1.sh $1
     bash ./hw3_p2.sh $1
     bash ./hw3_p3.sh $2 $3 $4
     bash ./hw3_p4.sh $2 $3 $4

--   `$1` is the path to your output generated images (Problem 1-4 and 2-2) (e.g. hw3/VAE/fig1_4.png or hw3/GAN/fig2_2.png ).
+-   `$1` is the path to your output generated images (e.g. hw3/VAE/fig1_4.png or hw3/GAN/fig2_2.png ).
 -   `$2` is the directory of testing images in the **target** domain (e.g. `hw3_data/digits/mnistm/test`).
 -   `$3` is a string that indicates the name of the target domain, which will be either `mnistm`, `usps` or `svhn`.
 	- Note that you should run the model whose *target* domain corresponds with `$3`.
 For example, when `$3` is `mnistm`, you should make your prediction using your "USPS→MNIST-M" model, **NOT** your "MNIST-M→SVHN" model.
 -   `$4` is the path to your output prediction file (e.g. `hw3_data/digits/mnistm/test_pred.csv`).

-> 🆕 ***NOTE***
-> For the sake of conformity, please use the `python3` command to call your `.py` files in all your shell scripts.
-Do not use `python` or other aliases, otherwise your commands may fail in our autograding scripts.
+6. Trained Models weights will be auto downloaded by shell script file commands.
+If the dropbox link dead, please contact me.

 ### Packages
 This homework should be done using python3.6.
 For a list of packages you are allowed to import in this assignment, please refer to the requirments.txt for more details.